Christmas is a time of year when people around the world come together in the spirit of giving, love and hope for mankind.

 For Christians, Christmas is one of the most important periods on the calendar.
 Christian countries re-enact nativity scenes, which depict the birth of Jesus Christ.
 They also partake in religious observances such as midnight Mass.

-According to the Pew Research Center, “As of 2010, Christianity was by far the world’s largest religion, with an estimated 2.2 billion adherents, nearly a third (31 percent) of all 6.9 billion people on Earth.”
+According to the Pew Research Center, “As of 2010, Christianity was by far the world’s largest religion, with an estimated 2.2 billion adherents, nearly a third (31%) of all 6.9 billion people on Earth.”

-The following are just a few of the dozens of places around the world where December 25 is just another day.
+The following are just a few of the dozens of different places around the world where December 25 is just another day.

 You won’t be able to tell it’s Christmas in Qatar, a non-Christian country.
 Any celebrations which are organized are usually arranged by the growing expat community.

 In a country which is known for its heritage souks, Islamic Art and monolithic sand dunes, perhaps it’s not too surprising that there’s a noticeable shortage of Christmas trees here.

-Because Mongolia is officially a Buddhist country, December 25 in Mongolia feels like any other day.
-People go to work, children go to school, and no carols play in the shops.
+Because Mongolia is officially a Buddhist country, December 25 there feels just like any other day.
+People go to work, children go to school, and no holiday carols play in the shops.

 You may find one or two decorations strung up around main cities like Ulaanbaatar, but Christmas here is really a foreign affair.
-Which is ironic, since Mongolia in December looks like a picture-perfect Winter Wonderland, complete with wild reindeer!
-As with Qatar, Christmas celebrations in Mongolia are left to the expat community.
+Which is ironic, since Mongolia in December looks like a picture-perfect winter wonderland, complete with wild reindeer!

 Christmas in China is just another work day.
-Schools, offices and shops all remain open.
+Schools, offices, and shops all remain open.
 But while December 25 is not celebrated as a festival or afforded a public holiday, the Chinese have picked up a few Western traditions over the years.

 China is officially a non-religious state, so Christmas was once completely banned, along with Christianity.
 But while the government still places restrictions against observing a Western-style holiday, the country does share in the commercial season of buying.